Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Applications

 \subsection{Joint Assortment and Price Optimization}

-We briefly describe the joint assortment and prove optimization problem under the mixed-logit model, noting that the same notations are reused as in the previous section to reduce the notational burden, although these notations may carry different meanings in this particular section.
-Let $[m]$ be the set of products.
-There is a non-purchase item indexed by $0$.
-Let $x_i$ be the price of product $i\in [m]$.
-For each customer segment $t\in [T]$, each product is associated with an utility $v_{ti} = x_i\eta_{ti} +\kappa_{ti}$, where $\eta_{ti}$ is a price sensitivity parameter of product $i$, which should take a negative value, and $\kappa_{ti}$ are other parameters that affect the choices (e.g., values that capture other product features).
-The purchasing probability of a product $i$ can be computed as
+We now describe the joint assortment and price optimization problem (denoted as A\&P) under the mixed-logit model.
+While we reuse some notation from the previous section, the variables may take different interpretations here.
+Let $[m]$ denote the set of available products and $0$ denote a no-purchase option.
+Let $x_i$ be the price of product $i \in [m]$.
+For each customer segment $t \in [T]$, the utility of product $i$ is modeled as: $v_{ti} = x_i \eta_{ti} + \kappa_{ti},$ where $\eta_{ti} < 0$ is the price sensitivity (negative, since higher prices reduce utility), and $\kappa_{ti}$ accounts for product-specific attributes.
+The purchase probability under the mixed-logit model is:

-where the value $1$ in the denominator refers to the utility of the non-purchase option.
-The joint assortment and price optimization problem under the mixed logit model has the following form
+where the value $1$ in the denominator represents the utility of the no-purchase option.
+The goal is to jointly select an assortment and set prices to maximize expected revenue: